 A major drawback of static visualizations is their incapability to adapt to changes in the data or visualization parameters.
-AR technology could overcome this problem by creating a dynamic digital clone of the static visualization.
+Machine learning could overcome this problem by creating a dynamic digital clone of the static visualization.

-- Get familiar with image recognition and detection algorithms.
+- Get familiar with deep learning, image recognition, and detection algorithms.

 - Create a framework that is capable of digitalizing a static visualization and extend it by basic interaction functionalities

-- Advanced skills in image processing, AR/VR applications and Unity
+- Basic skills in image processing, deep learning etc

 - Advanced programming skills in Java or C#